 'Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children and their families has a role to play.
 In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.'
-(KCSIE 2021, Part 1, page 7 - updated September 2021)
+(KCSIE, Part 1, page 6)

-See KCSIE Part 1, Part 5 & Annex B, for definitions of Abuse and Neglect including physical, emotional and sexual abuse, Channel, Child Abduction and Community Safety Incidents, Child Criminal Exploitation, Child Sexual

-Exploitation, Children and the court system, children missing from education, children with family members in prison, county lines, cybercrime, domestic abuse, early help, elective home education, homelessness, mental health, Modern Slavery and the National Referral Mechanism, online safety including education at home, peer on peer abuse/child on child abuse including sexual harassment, upskirting and sharing of nude and semi-nude images, prevent duty, preventing radicalistation, serious violence, sexual violence and sexual harassment between children in schools and colleges, so-called honour-based abuse including female genital mutilation and forced marriage and breast ironing and upskirting.
+See KCSIE Part 1, Part 5 & Annex B, for definitions of Abuse and Neglect including physical, emotional and sexual abuse, Channel, Child Abduction and Community Safety Incidents, Child on Child abuse including sexual harassment, upskirting and sharing of nude and semi-nude images, Child Criminal Exploitation, Child Sexual Exploitation, Children and the court system, children missing from education, children with family members in prison, county lines, cybercrime, domestic abuse, early help, elective home education, homelessness, human right act, looked after children and children open to or who have been open to a social worker, LGBT+ children, mental health, Modern Slavery and the National Referral Mechanism, online safety including education at home, prevent duty, preventing radicalistation, serious violence, sexual violence and sexual harassment between children in schools and colleges, so-called honour-based abuse including female genital mutilation and forced marriage and breast ironing and upskirting.

-We will also follow the schools' risk assessments, policies and procedures in relation to the response to Covid 19.
+We will also follow the schools' risk assessments, policies and procedures in relation to the response to a crisis situation.